 Rephrasing (= in other words): つまり、すなわち

-I have shied away from using English where possible here as a lot of these conjunctions do not work in exactly the same way as their English counterparts.
+I have shied away from using English where possible here.
+This is becuase a lot of these conjunctions do not work in exactly the same way as their English counterparts.

-For further information I recommend checking out the following resources:
+For further information on conjunctions in Japanese, I recommend checking out the following resources:

 The Japan Society of New York’s Waku Waku Japanese series has an episode giving a brief introduction to how conjunctions work:

-For those who are a bit more advanced, check out this page (in Japanese) on a website called Pothos which gives an overview of the types of conjunctions you are likely to come across.
+For those who are a bit more advanced, check out this page (in Japanese) on a website called Pothos.
+This post gives an overview of the types of conjunctions you are likely to come across in Japanese.
 If you click on each word you get a definition and a few example sentences to show how it is used.